OzymandiasTheGreat/emoji-keyboard/README.md

 If you find this software useful, [consider becoming a patron](https://www.patreon.com/ozymandias)

+If you wish to make one-time donation, become a patron (you'll be charged) and immediately cancel your subscription.

 -------------------

 Emoji support on Linux is shaky at best.
 Modern distributions finally support